wmdd-seals/rmmbr/README.md

     npm run dev
     ```

-The app is now running at `https://localhost:5173/rmmbr/` (don't forget the slash at the end)
+The app is now running at `https://localhost:5173/`

 Open the `rmmbr` directory in your code editor of choice and start developing.
 Save your changes and the browser will update in real time!